HoIIy/ISTE432/developmentbook.md

 As for Githubs, there's several: [a Ruby program that uses the same API as us](https://github.com/rshakhb10/alternative-fuel-stations-locator) for the same purpose, but only allows filtering by state, zipcode, and type of fuel.

-[A more sophisticated alternative](https://github.com/Traci7822/alternative_fuel_stations) from Traci7822 is an application that uses AngularJS, Rails, and Socrata Open Data API; however, it suggests installing it by "clon[ing] or download[ing] the repository to your local machine, run[ning] bundle install, start[ing] a rails server and brows[ing] to to your localhost page", which is much less lightweight and portable than our planned deployment of a live website version and bundle of files that can be uploaded to any web directory.
+[A more sophisticated alternative](https://github.com/Traci7822/alternative_fuel_stations) from Traci7822 is an application that uses AngularJS, Rails, and Socrata Open Data API; however, it suggests installing it by "cloning or downloading the repository to your local machine, running bundle install, starting a rails server and browsing to to your localhost page", which is much less lightweight and portable than our planned deployment of a live website version and bundle of files that can be uploaded to any web directory.

 ## Project Description
 Our project is an alternative fuel station locator.
 It's planned to be a mobile web application that allows users to open selected locations in their Google Maps mobile application, integrated with a MySQL database to be able to store persistent data about users.